vinit095/onemilrecords/README.md

 ## Property API collection

-This project also contains "API's for complete "CRUD" of "property" and "broker". you can check them out too.
+This project also contains "API's for complete "CRUD" of "property" and "broker".
+You can check them out too.

 ## License